 “Whites Only Within City Limits After Dark” reads the faded road sign, an artifact on display at the Tubman African American Museum in Georgia.
-The sign was found in Connecticut outside of a sundown town – a municipality that prevented African-Americans or other minorities from lingering after dark.
+The sign was found outside one of Connecticut’s sundown towns.

+Sundown towns were municipalities that prevented African-Americans or other minorities from lingering after dark.

-James Loewen, a sociologist who taught at the University of Vermont, discovered thousands of sundown towns throughout America, including New England.
+James Loewen, a sociologist who taught at the University of Vermont, discovered thousands of sundown towns throughout the United States, including New England.

 From 1890 to 1930, the U.S. black population increased 60 percent.
 Between 1915 and 1930, more than a million African-Americans moved from the South to the North.
 And yet entire counties in New England became whiter.

 Writes Loewen, in Sundown Towns: A Hidden Dimension of American Racism, 14 Maine counties had at least 18 African Americans.
 By 1930, only nine did.
-There were five black people living in Lincoln County in 1930, where there had been 26 in 1890.
+Five black people lived in Lincoln County in 1930, where 26 had lived in 1890.
 Hancock County had 30,000 people in 1930, but only three were black.
 Forty years earlier, there had been 56.

-In Vermont, there were no all-white counties in until 1930.
+Vermont had no all-white counties until 1930.
 New Hampshire had no all-white counties in 1890, but two in 1930.

 Rise of the Klan